 Managing a team is one thing, but actually leading a team makes the difference.
 Leadership means inspiring and motivating people to find their own creative ways and solutions to achieve the agreed goals.
 And in this process, it is allowed to make mistakes from time to time in order to learn from them.
 Being a leader means trusting the team and the employees, empowering them to make their own decisions.
 Leadership means setting a clear goal and then coaching the team to find the path to that goal.
 Through true leadership and empowerment, you will not only unleash the full potential of your employees, but you will also create space for creativity and innovation.
 Most importantly, you create trust on both sides – the foundation for any successful collaboration.

-A good leadership culture needs to develop, and for this to happen, it needs good role models in the company’s management.
+A good leadership culture needs to develop and needs role models in the company’s management.
 When developing a great leadership culture, there will be questions like:

 How many hierarchy levels are existing?